Trump Is Not An Outsider, You’ve Been Duped, He’s Controlled By The Illuminati’s Hidden Hand, Claims David Icke

 “Perhaps more interesting than the theories themselves is the fact that they appear to align in spirit with the feelings many Americans had in the wake of the election: that it was the result of forces we didn’t fully understand until it was too late to reverse them.”

-One of the grandaddies of conspiracy theory, Mr David Icke, believes Trump is a fully paid up member of the Illuminati, and anyone who thinks he’s an outsider who will take Joe Public’s side against corporate interests and the status quo is very much mistaken.
+One of the granddaddies of conspiracy theory, Mr. David Icke, believes Trump is a fully paid up member of the Illuminati, and anyone who thinks he’s an outsider who will take Joe Public’s side against corporate interests and the status quo is very much mistaken.

-“It is not difficult to manipulate choice if you control what those choices are going to be and the choices were Hillary Clinton and Donald Trump.
+“It is not difficult to manipulate choice if you control what those choices are going to be and the choices were Hillary Clinton and Donald Trump.”

-“I think that Trump will be a disaster for those that have put their faith in Trump and they will be disappointed by his time in the White House.
+“I think that Trump will be a disaster for those that have put their faith in Trump and they will be disappointed by his time in the White House.”

 “I don’t think for a second that Donald Trump is an outsider, but that is irrelevant… people thought he was an outsider.”

 To be fair to Trump, Icke was hardly flattering when it came to Barack Obama either.
-In 2008 he branded Obama’s rallies as “vacuous”, lacking in both substance and depth, and heralding a new low in political debate.
+In 2008, he branded Obama’s rallies as “vacuous,” lacking in both substance and depth, and heralding a new low in political debate.

 Here’s how he described the former President.

 “When I first came across Barack Obama I knew nothing about him, but when I saw his eyes and his body language and heard his empty rhetoric and carefully-practiced delivery it was clear to me that we were dealing with yet another member of the Actors Union.
 Another Tony Blair, another Bill Clinton.
 Obama is not a man I would trust to tell me anything without checking.
-As a professional spinner might say: ‘He doesn’t have to believe it, he just has to sell it’.
+As a professional spinner might say: ‘He doesn’t have to believe it, he just has to sell it.'”

 “In short, Barack Obama is just another fraud and fake selling a lie – a front man for the same people who have controlled American politics for decades.
-He doesn’t stand for change, nor hope, but for more of the same, sugar-coated as ‘the new JFK’.”
+He doesn’t stand for change, nor hope, but for more of the same, sugar-coated as ‘the new JFK.'”

-Eight years later, and on face value alone you couldn’t have a more different President to Obama, than Trump, but Icke is still not having it and suggests it’s pretty much a case of meet the new boss, same as the old boss.
+Eight years later, and on face value alone, you couldn’t have a more different President from Obama than Trump, but Icke is still not having it and suggests it’s pretty much a case of “meet the new boss, same as the old boss.”

 “It does not matter who is put in office and that is the problem.
 It is the Hidden Hand who ultimately control these people whether it is Hillary Clinton or Donald Trump.”

-[Featured Image by Shawn Thew-Pool/Getty Images]
+[Featured Image by Shawn Thew/ Getty Images]